-Embodied Narratives - Seedlings with Anya Pearson
+Embodied Narratives - Seedlings with Anya Pearson and Lex Macnab

 Embodied Narratives fuses the core ethos of Where We Come From: Ethnoautobiography - decolonized, anti-racist approaches to writing in community and applies it to an anti-MFA/anti-traditional workshop and critique model of how feedback is given while working on book-length works in progress.

-Affectionately called “Embers” - this new expansion of Embodied Narratives Program is geared toward generation.
-This thirteen week workshop meets weekly on Wednesday nights, beginning with a week of introductions and co-working, followed by two people bringing in seven pages of new material each week for four rounds.
-The goal is to write as much as you can over the course of the thirteen weeks together based on the facilitator love notes and prompts, shared resources in the community discord server, and the inspiration that comes from being in community.
+This thirteen week workshop meets weekly on Sunday nights, beginning with a week of introductions and co-working, followed by two people bringing in six-seven pages of new material each week for four rounds.

 Anya Pearson (she/her/we) is an award-winning playwright, poet, screenwriter, producer, actress, and activist.
 A ‘21-22 Hodder Fellow at Princeton University, she is currently finishing her debut collection of poetry, writing a novel, three pilots, a feature, launching a BIPOC-owned wearable activism clothing label, and constantly plotting, planning, devising, creating, imagining, and revising visions of a better, more just world.
 Her plays include: THE MEASURE OF INNOCENCE (The Kilroys List, Drammy Award, Finalist: Oregon Book Award), MADE TO DANCE IN BURNING BUILDINGS (Showcase: Joe’s Pub, NYC; STT, Portland, OR), THE KILLING FIELDS (2018 Orphic Commission; Valdez Theatre Conference; Seven Devils New Play Foundry; Great Plains Theatre Conference), WITHOUT A FORMAL DECLARATION OF WAR (PCS Commission, Seven Devils, JAW, Great Plains), THREE LOVE SONGS (Play at Home Initiative, PCS).
 A spoonie.
 A survivor.
 A single mother.
 A body alive with multiple nexuses of marginalized identity and sediments of trauma, Anya is passionate about helping others find their voice through the transformational power of story.